Kitware/CMake/Help/prop_gbl/JOB_POOLS.rst

 * :command:`Custom commands <add_custom_command>` and
   :command:`custom targets <add_custom_target>` can specify pools using the option ``JOB_POOL``.
+* Per-source, by setting the source file property :prop_sf:`JOB_POOL_COMPILE`, in case some specific source files require to override their global or target assigned pool.

 Using a pool that is not defined by ``JOB_POOLS`` causes an error by ninja at build time.